vdhamer/Photo-Club-Hub/.github/README.md

 The app is designed to **showcase curated images made by members of photo clubs**.

-The images within the app are divided into `portfolios` that are displayed with the most recent images shown first (social media style, rather than biography style).
+The images within the app are divided into `portfolios`.
+By definition within this app, a portfolio covers the part of a photographer's work that was shared *within* a single photo club.
-By definition, a portfolio covers the part of a photographer's work that was shared *within* a single photo club.
+Within a portfolio, images are displayed most-recent-shown first (social media style).

 Thus images by a photographer that are *not* associated with a photo club are not supported by the app.
 Instead the app can provide a link to a photographer's personal website.